key4hep/eede/model/MODEL.md

 npm run download
 ```

-will download the latest information from the edm4hep, by using the file called `edm4hep.yaml` under `model` directory, containg up to date information about `edm4hep`.
+will download the latest information from the edm4hep, by using the file called `edm4hep.yaml` under `model` directory, containing up to date information about `edm4hep`.
 The second command

 ```bash
 npm run build